20 Strategies To Stop ProcrastinatingAUTHOR: Francisco Sáez

 - Avoid distractions.
 The more temptations you have to do something else instead of what you have to do, the easier it will be to procrastinate.
 Keep your smartphone, notifications and access to internet off when facing hard tasks.

 - Do you have a system?
 If you have a personal productivity system like GTD, it will be easier to clarify what you have to do and why you should not put it off.
+Don’t you know the GTD methodology?
+Take advantage of this offer to learn GTD in 6 months and practice with FacileThings at a ridiculous price.

 Do you have more ideas?
 If there is something else that helps you not to procrastinate, leave us a comment.